That Fucking Tank: Related bands

 The band's two members are notable musicians outside of their music in That Fucking Tank.
 Andy Abbott performs with Leeds supergroup (featuring members of Hookworms and Mucky Sailor) Nope, Elizabeth (solo improvisation / noise / acoustic) and Brass (with members of Shield Your Eyes and Spy vs Spy).
 James (Jimmy) Islip performs in punk band The Magnificent and has solo acoustic singer/songwriter act.
 Islip also played on Chuck Ragan's Revival Tour in 2011 and 2012.
 Between 2000 and 2006 Abbott and Islip played with Giles Bailey in the trio Kill Yourself.

 Philosophy

 That Fucking Tank are long-term advocates of the DIY ethos in music.

 Musical style

 That Fucking Tank are also known for their unusual equipment, set-up and style, among them the use of the Baritone guitar.

 In 2012, Clash described their second album as a pounding and relentless mixture of punk, metal and acid house.
 A year later, Drowned in Sound described them as "...
 Britain’s answer to US noise rock duos like Hella and Lightning Bolt".

-Although they act through anti-commercial channels, their records have been reviewed by national music press, such as the NME, The Skinny, and The Quietus.
+Although they act through what The Quietus called "DIY, anti-commercial channels", their records have been reviewed by national music press, such as the NME, The Skinny, and The Quietus.